-And U.S. immigration authorities’ views about the CSSA could change.
+And in light of the new congressional report, U.S. immigration authorities’ views about the CSSA could change.
 In the United States, President Trump has called for stricter ideological litmus tests for immigration.
 And in China, President Xi has called for tighter ideological control over universities.
 That could mean that the Party may want tighter control over CSSAs at the same time that U.S. immigration authorities may want to more closely scrutinize CSSA membership.

-Of course, if you have been a CSSA member, and if you do apply for a green card, you still may fall within the exceptions to ineligibility.
+Even if immigration authorities were to determine that CSSAs are affiliated with the CCP, that does not mean all members and former members will be denied green cards.
+Many or most will fall within the exceptions to ineligibility.
 For more about these exceptions, see Communist Party Membership Makes Some Ineligible for U.S. Green Card and Citizenship.

 - INA § 212(a)(3)(D)(i). ↑

 - Organizations affiliated with the CCP include, for example, mass organizations like the Communist Youth League, All-China Federation of Industry and Commerce, All-China Federation of Trade Unions, All-China Women’s Federation).
 Such organizations are led by the Party, which uses them to reach society at large and encourage popular support for Party policies.
 Robert L. Worden, et al, China: A Country Study (GPO 1987), http://countrystudies.us/china/107.htm. ↑

 - 22 C.F.R. § 40.34(a). ↑

 - Bridges v.
 Wixon, 326 U.S. 135, 142 (1945). ↑